 Step 1: Identify two or more concepts with shared features.

 Step 2: Put each concept at the top of a column.
+Leave the top left cell empty for now.

 Step 3: After you’ve selected your concepts or theories, think about the information you should know about each of them.